eventrelay/offbroadway_eventrelay/README.md

 pipeline has any dependency (for example, it needs to talk to the database), make sure that it is listed *after* its dependencies in the supervision tree.

-If you followed the previous section about setting the project with `gcloud`, you can now test the the pipeline.
+If you followed the previous section about configuring EventRelay, you can now test the the pipeline.
 In one terminal tab start the application:

     $ iex -S mix

-And in another tab, send a couple of test messages to EventRelay:
+And in another tab, send a couple of test events to EventRelay:

     $ grpcurl -H "Authorization: Bearer {token}" -key /path/to/api_key_keyfile.pem -cert /path/to/api_key_certfile.pem -cacert /path/to/cacertfile.pem -proto event_relay.proto -d '{"topic": "users", "durable": true, "events": [{"name": "user.created", "data": "{\"person\": {\"first_name\": \"Bill\", \"last_name\": \"Roberts\", \"twitter_url\": \"https://twitter.com/billroberts\", \"uuid\": \"6131e043-52eb-4112-82f0-2817149b0e22\"}}", "source": "MyApp", "context": {"ip_address": "127.0.0.1"}}]}' localhost:50051 eventrelay.Events.PublishEvents